gunins/pwa-lessons/README.md

 ## Motivation

-Currently in Javascript world, is lot of talks about "Functional programming", and great frameworks libraries like Angular/React/Vue and much more not so well known.
-In lot of organisations is no requirement for javascript knowledge.
-Priority is some framework knowledge, which is wrong.
-Frameworks are changing over times, also regards to new features in a browser, lot of framework/libraries features are obsolete.
-Examples from past jQuery.animate replaced by css3 animations, ajax libraries replaced by fetch API.
-And of course Promises now are built in.

-No matter of what framework you are using, your web app structure and patterns will stay same.
-I'll try to do over the several lessons to go step by step, how to plan you app structure functional way.
-With no any frameworks or libraries.
-And maybe in later stage how to use same pattern with different frameworks.
+Current market selling lot of web frameworks such as Angular/React/Vue etc. Many developers coding now without understanding, where is framework functionality, and where is Javascript alone.

+I write some tutorials, to show how to write complex web applications, without any framework, modular and functional way.
+Reason for these tutorials, is not to say, frameworks are good or bad, but you will understand how they works.

+Also I want if you will get feeling how powerful is Functional programming, and how useful is category theory patterns in javascript.

 ## Prerequisites

 Javascript and es6 knowledge required.
-I not explain basics of Javascript, for some advance features, will give reference links.
+I'll not explain basics of Javascript, for some advance features, will give reference to links.
-To test code, you will need latest Chrome, because I'll use es6 Modules, but not any gulp, Rollup, ur Grunt.
+To run code, you need Chrome with es6 Module support.
+All examples we will run in browser instead of Rollup, or webpack.